atuecke/aggregator-pi/README.md

 For example: `python stress_test_stream.py --file ./wav_samples/sample.wav --num-sources 5 --interval 2 --stagger 10 --url http://localhost:8000/recordings_stream` would randomly stagger 5 asynchronous emulated listeners across 10 seconds, with 2 seconds break between re-sending the file for each one.

 You can now run example queries for InfluxDB under the Explore tab in Grafana.
 You should also be able to see your raw sound files showing up in your s3 bucket if you have uploading turned on.
+Additionally, you should see the various queues in my example dashboard start to increase.
+I have found that a PI5 can handle about 30 concurrent listeners.
 ## Using BalenaOS

 1. Follow [these](https://docs.balena.io/learn/getting-started/raspberrypi5/python/) instructions to create a Balena Fleet in Balena Cloud and flash the OS onto your Raspberry Pi. **Make sure you toggle "Public Device URL" to ON.**